 Can you get a mortgage on benefits? – what you need to know

-Can you get a mortgage on benefits? – what you need to knowIf you are receiving benefits then getting a mortgage may feel unachievable, however, there are ways to make buying a home possible.
+Can you get a mortgage on benefits? – what you need to knowIf you are on benefits then getting a mortgage may feel unachievable but there are ways to make buying a home possible.

 Yes, it is possible to get a mortgage on benefits as long as you can meet the lender’s affordability requirements.
 You'll also need to have a good track record of managing your finances as well as a strong credit score.
 However, you will likely need to go through more checks and provide extra evidence to show that you can fulfil your mortgage commitment over the long term.